-The faculty members teaching the courses listed below would like to offer their course as a Globally Connected Course in fall of the 2024-25 academic year and are looking for a course partner from an Alliance institution.
+The faculty members teaching the courses listed below would like to offer their course as a Globally Connected Course in spring of the 2024-25 academic year and are looking for a course partner from an Alliance institution.
 Course descriptions will be added as they are submitted.

 The courses are organized by academic division, but you are encouraged to think creatively and expansively about how GCC programming could enhance your course.
 Some of the richest course connections are cross-disciplinary, so you are strongly encouraged to search broadly.